List of Making Fiends characters: Smash

 Smash is a fiend Vendetta made to flatten Charlotte in the TV episode "Smash".
 Smash was made with a purple liquid (liquid and measuring cup), Fiend mix, a cymbal monkey, and a picture of Charlotte so the fiend would only attack her.
 To Vendetta's dismay, the Smash smashed her and Charlotte together.
-Eventually, Grudge got smashed together with them when he tried to protect Vendetta.
+Eventually, Grudge got smashed together with them when he tried to protect Charlotte and Vendetta.
 Smash was going to smash them one last time, but due to Grudge being smashed together with them they smelled bad.
 It is unknown what happened to Smash after he ran away due to the terrible smell.
 He is voiced by Peter Merryman.

 Burly Fiend

 The Burly fiend is a fiend made by Vendetta to steal things.
 He often makes mistakes, like when Vendetta told him to find her parents, Viktor and Violetta, but instead, he stole, as Vendetta put it, "Charlotte's stupid grandmother!"
-His punishment is no snacks for the whole night and then the guard fiends took him away.
-He started crying when that happened, so he must really like food.
+His latest punishment is no snacks for the whole night and then the guard fiends took him away.
+He started sobbing when that happened, so he must really like food.
 Like Crush and Smash, He only appears in the TV Series, and is voiced by Peter Merryman.